-The graphic above is a visual representation of the interdisciplinary nature and structure of the major.
-All environmental studies students develop a common foundation through core classes focusing on natural systems, human social systems, ways of effectively communicating about complex interdependent systems, and through the cultivation of practical skills.
-Beyond that, environmental studies majors identify one of the three areas of emphasis—Natural Systems, Human Social Systems, or Communicating Complexity—that best matches their interests and aspirations.
-With the help of their adviser, each student then crafts a personalized combination of elective courses within that area of emphasis.
+The graphic above portrays the interdisciplinary nature and structure of the major.
+Environmental Studies majors and minors develop a common foundation through core classes focusing on natural systems, human social systems, ways of effectively communicating about complex interdependent systems, and through the cultivation of practical skills.
+Beyond that, Environmental Studies majors identify one of the three areas of emphasis—Natural Systems, Human Social Systems, or Communicating Complexity—that best matches their interests and aspirations.
+With the help of their advisor, each student then crafts a personalized combination of elective courses within that area of emphasis.

 For more information about specific major and minor requirements, please see "Program Requirements."